flutter/website/src/content/platform-integration/android/compose-activity.md

 3. Add the necessary imports at the top of the file:

 :::note
-Your imports may vary if library versions have changed, or when you write your own Kotlin code.
+Your imports might vary if library versions have changed, or when you write your own Kotlin code.
 Follow your IDE's hints for the correct imports you require.
 :::